peymanmajidi/SQL-Server-on-Ubuntu_py/README.md

-# Connect to SQL-Server on Ubuntu by FreeTDS
+# Connect to Microsoft SQL Server on Ubuntu | FreeTDS
-How to connect to sql server on Ubuntu by FreeTDS
+How to connect to sql server on Ubuntu by FreeTDS Follow instraction below you know? it took one day of me, I share All steps for you, easily follow the instructions

 ## install FreeTDS